nitzan-shaked/hammerspoon-config/README.md

 This is my personal Hammerspoon setup, placed here with the hopes that you find it (or parts of it — everybody's flow is different) useful.

-Some of the features, I believe, are unique, while others (as I've come to realize recently, while cleaning up the code) are also available elsewhere.

 ## What's here

 ### Moving and resizing windows